MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ### Configure Provisioning Hierarchy

 This page is used to map the DN component, for example OU, to the object type that should be provisioned, for example organizationalUnit.
-This is not needed for this scenario, so leave this as the default and click next.
+This isn't needed for this scenario, so leave this as the default and click next.

 ![Screenshot showing the Configure Provisioning Hierarchy page and a Next button.](media/microsoft-identity-manager-2016-graph-b2b-scenario/80016dc45b50a0b1b08ea51ad8b37977.png)